- Manually configuring a Linksys Wireless-N Range Extender

 The Linksys Wireless-N Range Extender lets you repeat the wireless signal of any access point or router to provide Internet connectivity in hard to reach areas through a wired or wireless connection.
-If an installation CD that comes with it is not available or if you have changed the wireless settings on your router or access point, another way to configure your range extender is through the manual setup and this article will teach you on how to do that.
+This article will guide you on how to manually configure your wireless range extender.

 Before you begin, make sure that you’ve done the following: